marcoalsina/araucaria/README.md

 ## How to install
 Pyxas is still in development for an official release.
-If you still want to test the development version, the following install options are available:
+If you want to test the development version, the following install options are available:

 ### Install with Git
 If you have Git in your machine you can execute the following command in the console: